 Each month, Halifax, Nationwide and HM Land Registry publish house price indices, tracking the movement in average house prices in the UK.
 Halifax and Nationwide updates are based on mortgage approvals data, while the UK HPI is a joint production by HM Land Registry, Land and Property Services Northern Ireland, ONS and Registers of Scotland.

-On a monthly basis, Halifax said prices were up by 0.7% on December 2024, while Nationwide’s index showed a 0.1% increase.
+On a monthly basis, Halifax said prices were down by 0.1% on January 2025, while Nationwide’s index showed a 0.4% increase.

-Nationwide’s Chief Economist, Robert Gardner said the housing market continues to show resilience despite ongoing affordability pressures.
+Nationwide’s Chief Economist, Robert Gardner said activity had remained resilient in recent months, despite ongoing affordability challenges.

-The UK HPI, with the latest data for December 2024, showed a 4.6% increase in house prices compared with December 2023, and a 0.1% decrease on November 2024.
+The UK HPI(3), with the latest data for January 2025, showed a 4.9% increase in house prices compared with January 2024, and a 0.2% increase on December 2024.
 As the UK HPI figures cover house sales that may have been agreed months previously, there tends to be a lag in the data.

 Source: Halifax (Methodology), Nationwide (Methodology), UK HPI (Methodology)